adelaide-orl/os3/README.rst

 Why are the surveys provided under an open-access license?
 ----------------------------------------------------------
 By open-sourcing our surveys, we hope to generate discussion about appropriate information-collecting instruments for CRS researh.
 The end goal would be to improve global CRS multi-center research.
-The license is Creative Commons 4.0 Share
+The OS3 is licensed under Creative Commons Attribution 4.0.

 Is the OS3 peer-reviewed?
 ----------------------------